IACUC Policy:

 - Vital tissue harvest (inclusive of heart, lungs, and/or brain)

-- Confirmation of euthanasia is required following a primary method of euthanasia
+- Confirmation of death is required immediately following a method of chemical (e.g. gas or injection) euthanasia

 - Confirmatory methods for animals older than 14 days of age include, but are not limited to: